 A young dinosaur pokes out from its shell, only to be met by an 11.5-foot-long snake rearing back to devour it.
 Just at the climax, both are almost instantaneously covered by a mudslide, preserving them for millions of years.
-This may sound like a B-movie plot summary, but thanks to a University paleontologist’s discovery, it was an actual event that happened 67 million years ago.
+This may sound like a B-movie plot summary, but thanks to a University paleontologist’s discovery, researchers now know it was an actual event that happened 67 million years ago.

 More like this

 Jeffrey Wilson, associate professor of earth and environmental sciences, delivered the William R. Farrand Memorial Lecture, this year titled “India before the Himalayas: When snakes ate dinosaurs” about his fossil discovery, which is now a permanent exhibit at the University of Michigan Museum of Natural History.

 The exhibit includes a life-size model of the scene by artist Tyler Keillor, who reconstructs paleontological items, and a touchable cast of the fossil slab.

 The fossil’s journey to the University was a long one.
 Wilson’s colleague, Dhananjay Mohabey, discovered the fossil in western India in 1981 but did not realize that snake bones were present.
 Decades later, Wilson heard about the piece and, upon examining it in 2001, was the first to notice the distinctive snake spine bones.